williamgilpin/howto/howto_github.md

 ## Step-by-step Guide to Submitting a Pull Request

-1. Fork the Repository
-    + Visit the respository that you want to fork.
-For example, the [cphy repository](https://github.com/williamgilpin/cphy)
-    + Click on the "Fork" button in the top-right corner of the page.
+1. Fork the Repository.
+Visit the respository that you want to fork.
+For example, the [cphy repository](https://github.com/williamgilpin/cphy).
+Click on the "Fork" button in the top-right corner of the page and follow the on-screen instructions.
+This will create a copy of the repository in your own GitHub account.

 2. Clone Your Forked Repository
     + Open your terminal and run the following command to clone the forked repository to your local machine: